enspiral/handbook/src/agreements/brand.md

 # Brand Agreement

-{% hint style="info" %}

-Brand WG is currently "inactive".
-Approval process in this agreement should be updated.
+_Brand WG is currently "inactive".
+Approval process in this agreement should be updated._

-{% endhint %}

 _Note: this agreement is not about ‘branded Enspiral ventures’ or Enspiral associated ventures/companies.
 For now potential ventures go through the venture process.
 We have identified that that work needs wider input and alignment with the people working on clarifying Enspiral ventures._